SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 This chapter introduced transmissions and ports, and illustrated the concepts with two examples.

-Output ports define origins of data, and the transformations to apply to the data before transmitting it to an input port.
+Output ports define the origins of data, and the transformations to apply to the data before transmitting it to an input port.
 Input ports define destinations of data.
 Transmissions connect output ports with input ports to define the flow of data between presenters.